New Used Contact

 Mediocre base engine performance: While the 2.5-liter engine is smooth and competent enough, its acceleration ability lags those of competing entry-level powertrains.

-CUE system issues: The CUE infotainment system received criticism for being slow, occasionally unresponsive, or prone to glitches, impacting user experience.
+CUE system issues: Again, the CUE infotainment system received criticism for being slow, occasionally unresponsive, or prone to glitches, impacting user experience.

 Road noise and ride quality: At higher speeds, road and wind noise could be more noticeable inside the cabin.
 Additionally, the ride, especially with larger wheels, might feel firm or stiff on rough roads.